CEO & Founder

 Read the terms governing Atrium Golden Visa public pages, assistant-first intake, editorial resources, and private consultation entry.

-Portugal Golden Visa for U.S. investors: €500K CMVM fund route, Schengen access, NHR tax benefits, family inclusion, 5-year path to EU citizenship.
-American firm, NY & Portugal since 2019.
+Portugal Golden Visa for U.S. investors: €500K CMVM fund route, Schengen access, NHR financial benefits, family inclusion, path to EU citizenship and European passport.
+American firm, USA & Portugal since 2022.

 Meet Atrium leadership, understand the New York–Portugal operating model, and see how the assistant-first process supports Americans planning residency.